Statistical Decision Theory with Counterfactual Loss: Illustrative Examples

-Consider a stylized setting in which a physician must choose whether to provide a patient with a standard care treatment ($D = 1$) or do nothing ($D = 0$).
-The outcome of interest is patient survival, denoted by $Y$, where $Y = 1$ indicates survival and $Y = 0$ otherwise.
-For notational simplicity, we assume no covariates are observed.
+Consider a stylized setting, in which a physician must decide whether to approve ($D = 1$) a new medical treatment for a population of at-risk individuals, or not ($D = 0$).
+The outcome of interest is survival, denoted by $Y$, where $Y = 1$ indicates survival and $Y = 0$ otherwise.
+For simplicity, we assume no covariates are observed.
+We introduce standard, counterfactual, and additive counterfactual losses in the context of this example.